algogz/questions/q/dop/aws-devop-pro-part2.md

 Explanation:

 Elastic Beanstalk worker environments support Amazon Simple Queue Service (SQS) dead letter queues.
 A dead letter queue is a queue where other (source) queues can send messages that for some reason could not be successfully processed.
 A primary benefit of using a dead letter queue is the ability to sideline and isolate the unsuccessfully processed messages.
-You canthen analyze any messages sent to the de a d letter queue to try to determine why they were not successfully processed.
+You can then analyze any messages sent to the dead letter queue to try to determine why they were not successfully processed.

 http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features-managing-env-tiers.html#worker-deadletter

 </p></details><hr>

-### QUESTION 165
+### QUESTION 165 x
 You have a high security requirement for your AWS accounts.
 What is the most rapid and sophisticated setup you can use to react to AWS API calls to your account?